Wednesday, June 29, 2016

 Once we hit the night air, I was wide awake, alert.
 But I wasn't talking.
 That was his job, I figured... showing up exactly at midnight on Father's Day, like it was supposed to mean something.
 Hell, let him start the conversation, you know?

 But he didn't.
 Not at first, anyway.
-No, it was only after we'd been walking together for five or six minutes when he asked, "Why so quiet, Wayne?" like I was supposed to be bubbling over with warmth.
+No, it was only after we'd been walking together for five or six minutes when he asked, "Why so quiet, Todd?" like I was supposed to be bubbling over with warmth.

 "Just thinking," I replied.